 Many supermarkets and natural food stores carry frozen vegan meatballs in their refrigerated section.
 I’ve never had a frozen vegan meatball that was less than OK, but I’ve yet to find one worth raving about either.
 I regard the frozen brands as bland and generic, which is pretty much the opposite of what an Italian meatball should be.
-Vegan meatballs are easy to make in a food processor, and every vegan Italian cookbook has at least one good Italian meatball recipe.
+Vegan meatballs are easy to make in a food processor, and every vegan Italian cookbook features at least one good Italian meatball recipe.

-The vegan chorizo sold by Trader Joe’s and other companies may technically be a Mexican style sausage, but its spiciness makes it ideal for a variety of vegan Italians dishes calling for sausage.
+The vegan chorizo sold by Trader Joe’s and other companies may technically be a Mexican style sausage, but its spiciness makes it ideal for a variety of vegan Italians dishes calling for ground chunky sausage.

 No cuisine more highly prizes artisan cheeses than does Italy’s.
 In this respect, if you’ve just begun exploring Italian cuisine, your timing couldn’t be better.
 Fantastic vegan cheeses were all but nonexistent before 2010 but now they’re everywhere.

-Until recently, most vegan cheese products sought to replace the cheapest lowest-common-denominator cheeses—shredded mozzarella, blocks of American-style cheddar, and American cheese slices.
+Until recently, most vegan cheese products sought to replace the cheapest lowest-common-denominator cheeses—shredded mozzarella, blocks of cheddar, and American cheese slices.
 A serious Italian chef wouldn’t dream of using mass-produced cheeses.
 About their only use in Italian cooking is for pizza and casserole dishes.

 As always, in the vegan world, you only find the best stuff by trying every product on the market.
 So why not make a point of buying a new vegan cheese every time you’re at your local natural food store?
 The more brands you try, the more likely you’ll find one or more that you love.

 Vegan Parmesan Cheese